kvalle/blog/posts/productive-with-bash.md

 ## Understand I/O redirection

-If there is one single thing that, once you understand it, everything else will sort of magically fall into place, then that ting is how redirection of inputs and outputs in Bash works.
+If there is one single thing that, once you understand it, everything else will sort of magically fall into place, then that would be how redirection of inputs and outputs in Bash works.

 Working with I/O in bash is working with files.
 There are three files which you'll always have open by default: `stdin` (input from the keyboard), `stdout` (output to the screen) and `stderr` (error messages output to the screen).